mizu.js

 Variables

-$responseResponse A Response object that contains the fetched data. $contentunknown A variable that contains the consumed response body (typing depends on which modifier is used).
+$responseResponse A Response object that contains the fetched data. $contentunknown A variable that contains the response.body (typing depends on which modifier is used).

 Modifiers

-[string] Specify which status code trigger this directive.
+[string] Specify which HTTP status code trigger this directive.

 • The syntax for status code constraints is defined as follows: